Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Algorithms and polytopes

 The SoB algorithm follows this paradigm and deterministically defines the sequence of $P_i$ such that $0.5\leq\vol(P_{i}) / \vol(P_{i+1})\leq 1$.
-They also introduce a practical method for rounding $P$ to reduce the sandwiching ratio by skipping the transformation to nearly isotropic position.

-\cite{LovVem} were the first to set $f_i$ to general functions and thus asymptotically reduce $q$, i.e., the length of the sequence of $f_i$.
-In the CG algorithm, each $f_i$ is a spherical multidimensional Gaussian distribution.
-In particular, they are based on \citep{CousinsV14} with an annealing schedule \citep{LovVem} to fix the sequence of Gaussians.
-The sequence is parameterized by the variances $\sigma_0^2<\cdots < \sigma_q^2$.
-They compute an inscribed ball (ideally the largest one) of $P$ and use the number of facets to set the variance of the first Gaussian so that $Pr[x\notin P]\leq \epsilon,\ x\sim\mathcal{N}(0,\sigma_0^2 I)$.

-Motivated by polytopes where the boundary is unknown (e.g., V- and Z-polytopes) CB algorithm use a simulated annealing technique in order to minimize $q$ by defining the sequence of $P_i$ s.t.\ $r_i=\vol(P_i)/\vol(P_{i+1})\in [r,r+\delta]$ with high probability, where $r,\delta >0$ and $0<r+\delta <1$ are given as inputs by the user.
-They also exploit the fast convergence of BiW by showing experimentally that just $O^*(1)$ BiW points per ratio suffices.
-Last, the simulated annealing allow to generalize the MMC in Figure~\ref{fig:zono_mmc}, by using any body $C$ in MMC, instead of a ball.
-This is crucial when $P$ is a Z-polytope as they can compute bodies that fits better to the input polytope than the ball.
-Thus, skipping the rounding step and reduce further the number of bodies in MMC than the rounding step could do.
-For example, in Figure~\ref{fig:zono_mmc} (middle) the algorithm requires $5$ balls, but in the right plot it computes an enclosing body and thus a single rejection step suffices.

-Table~\ref{tab:methods} sums up the performance of the three practical methods implemented in \pkg{volesti}.
-The CB algorithm is the most efficient choice for H-polytopes in less than 200 dimensions and for V- and Z-polytopes in any dimension.
+In the CG algorithm, each $f_i$ is a spherical multidimensional Gaussian distribution and the algorithm uses an annealing schedule~\citep{LovVem} to fix the sequence of those Gaussians.
+The SoB algorithm uses a similar annealing schedule but to fix a sequence of convex bodies $P_i$.
+As far as performance is concerned, the CB algorithm is the most efficient choice for H-polytopes in less than 200 dimensions and for V- and Z-polytopes in any dimension.
 For the rest of the cases the user should choose CG algorithm.
-Preliminary tests show that SoB algorithm has the largest probability to approximate $\vol(P)$ within a target relative error $\epsilon$ but it is unclear whether this is the rule and further benchmarks are needed.